SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about the Sugar Pine Railroad

-3. Mammoth Ski Resort
+3. Visit Mammoth Ski Resort

-In the warmer months, activities are available for all ages and skills, including mountain biking, climbing, and a full range of exciting pursuits at the Adventure Center.
-Visitors have a choice of comfortable and beautifully appointed lodges.
+Highlights: Winter activities include downhill skiing and fabulous cross-country trails, plus snowmobile rides for a thrill like no other.
+In the warmer months, activities are available for all ages and skills, from mountain biking to climbing, and many more exciting pursuits at the Adventure Center.

-These range from family-friendly to supremely luxurious.
-There are many places to enjoy fine meals at Mammoth Mountain with stunning views.
+Visitors have a choice of comfortable and beautiful lodges ranging from family-friendly to supremely luxurious.
+There are many places to enjoy fine meals with stunning views at Mammoth Mountain.

 For truly spectacular landscapes and superb amenities, a visit to Mammoth Mountain should be on your list of things to do near Yosemite.
-A convenient free public bus service connects The Village with the main base lodges.

-4. Wine Tasting in Madera
+4. Go Wine Tasting in Madera

-Madera County is a hidden gem destination for lovers of fine wine.
-California is famous for its wine production; some of the finest are produced in this beautiful grape-growing region.
-The Madera Wine Trail covers no fewer than eight of the region's finest wineries, where you can enjoy tasting sessions and follow the trail.
+Why Visit: Madera County is a hidden gem destination for lovers of fine wine.
+California is famous for its wine production, and some of the finest are produced in this beautiful grape-growing region.

 Many events are organized along the trail, and many of the wineries also have a restaurant.
 So, you can plan a day out with fine wine, good food, and superb views.

-5. Wine Tasting Near Mariposa
+5. Go Wine Tasting Near Mariposa

 Wine Tasting Mariposa

-The historic town of Mariposa is charming and worth a visit for its rich history alone.
+Why Visit: The historic town of Mariposa is charming and worth a visit for its rich history alone.
 Some of the best wineries in California are close to the town, so it is a wine lover's dream location.
 Mariposa offers excellent vineyard weather in the beautiful surrounds of the Sierra Foothills.

-Silver Fox Vineyards is a highly regarded winery that offers a range of hand-crafted and top-quality wines.
+Highlights: Silver Fox Vineyards is a highly regarded winery that offers a range of hand-crafted and top-quality wines.
 It is close to Yosemite National Park and uses only locally grown grapes and ingredients.

 Also close to Mariposa is Butterfly Creek Winery, where visitors can enjoy tasting sessions and other events throughout the year.

-6. Mariposa, CA
+6. Explore the Town of Mariposa, CA

-Mariposa was a center for the Gold Rush in the mid-19th century.
-There is a museum dedicated to the mining activities of the region, which paints a fascinating picture of life in those times.
+Highlights: There is much to see, do, and enjoy in the region.
+Apart from the excellent wineries close to town, there is a museum dedicated to the Gold Rush-era mining activities of the region, which paints a fascinating picture of life in those times.

 Furthermore, visitors can go panning for gold with instructors who will help them try their hand at finding gold!
 It is great fun for adults as well as kids.